-A family-friendly ride through Strathyre Forest and Balquhidder village with mountains, lochs, wildlife and the chance to visit Rob Roy’s grave.
+A fantastic ride through Strathyre Forest and Balquhidder village with mountains, lochs, wildlife and the chance to visit Rob Roy’s grave.
 Starts and ends in Strathyre.

 Scenic high points include Loch Voil linked to Loch Lubnaig by the River Balvag, Ben Ledi (879m) and the pretty villages of Balquhidder (home to Rob Roy McGregor’s grave) and Strathyre.